-- gallstones either currently or in the past, or if you've experienced any complication like fever, chills, abdominal pain, or yellowing of your skin or eyes as prolonged use of Octreotide GH may result in gallstone formation. - diabetes, as Octreotide GH can affect blood sugar levels.
-If you are diabetic, your sugar levels should be checked regularly. - problems with your liver. - a history of vitamin B12 deprivation.
+- gallstones currently or in the past or experience any complications like fever, chills, abdominal pain, or yellowing of your skin or eyes as prolonged use of Sandostatin may result in gallstone formation - diabetes, as Sandostatin can affect blood sugar levels.
+If you are diabetic, your sugar levels should be checked regularly - problems with your liver

+• a history of vitamin B12 deprivation.